evri/coherent/README.markdown

 This will generate a fully functional miniature photo gallery.
 Granted, you'll have to look at photos of my daughter, but it's worth it since she's so cute.

 Now you can build your application by running `distil`.
-The first thing you'll notice is that Distil checks out the Coherent source code into the `ext/coherent` folder.
-You can always update that folder so you're tracking the latest and greatest version of the library.
+Distil checks out the source for Coherent from github.com into a private library cache folder (usually in `~/.distil`).
+Each time you run `distil`, you're copy of the library will be updated.
+So if you require a specific version, you'll want to specify that in the `Buildfile`.

 To see the result of all this _hard_ work, launch your default browser and view the `index.html` file in the demo application by typing: